hifirworks/hifir4py/docs/examples/demo.rst

 .. parsed-literal::

-    - FGMRES -
+    - GMRES -
     rtol=1e-06
-    restart=30
+    restart/cycle=30
     maxiter=500
-    kernel: tradition
+    flex-kernel: tradition
     init-guess: no
-    trunc: no

     Calling traditional GMRES kernel...
     Enter outer iteration 1...
-      At iteration 1 (inner:1), relative residual is 5.01853e-06.
+      At iteration 1, relative residual is 5.01853e-06.
-      At iteration 2 (inner:1), relative residual is 1.17415e-08.
+      At iteration 2, relative residual is 1.17415e-08.

 .. code:: ipython3

-    print('solver done, with {} iterations and residual is {}'.format(iters, solver.resids[-1]))
+    print('solver done, with {} iterations and residule is {}'.format(iters, solver.resids[-1]))

 .. parsed-literal::

-    solver done, with 2 iterations and residual is 1.174147139978338e-08
+    solver done, with 2 iterations and residule is 1.3711755436588413e-07